makrai/notes/rogers2002-bertology.md

 # 2 Overview of BERT architecture

 * BERT is a stack of Transformer encoder layers (Vaswani+ 2017)
-  * multiple “heads”, i.e., fully-connected neural networks augmented with a self-attention mechanism
+  * multiple “heads”, ie fully-connected neural networks augmented with a self-attention mechanism
   * For every input token in a sequence, each head computes key, value and query vectors,